 The pursuit of artificial intelligence (AI) and use of machine learning (ML) are increasingly important fields of innovation in the financial services sector.

-In response to this and increasing data availability, the Financial Conduct Authority (FCA) and the Bank of England (BoE) have committed to undertake work to better understand how these developments are driving change in financial markets, including business models, products, services and consumer engagement.
+In response to this, the Financial Conduct Authority (FCA) and the Bank of England (BoE) have committed to undertake work to better understand how these developments are driving change in financial markets, including business models, products, services and consumer engagement.

 In October 2019, the FCA and the BoE published a report on the application of AI/ML in UK financial services.
 This report constituted a first step towards better understanding the impact of ML on UK financial services.

-Building on this, the FCA and the BoE are establishing a forum to further constructive dialogue with the public and private sectors to better understand the use and impact of AI/ML, including the potential benefits and constraints to deployment, as well as the risks associated with the application of AI/ML.
+Building on this, the FCA and the BoE are establishing a forum to further constructive dialogue with the public and private sectors to better understand the use and impact of AI/ML, including the potential benefits and constraints to deployment, as well as the associated risks.

-The Financial Services AI Public Private Forum (AIPPF) will explore means to support safe adoption of these technologies within financial services, and whether principles, guidance, regulation and/or industry good practice could support safe adoption of AI/ML.
+The Artificial Intelligence Public-Private Forum will explore means to support safe adoption of these technologies within financial services, and whether principles, guidance, regulation and/or industry good practice could support this adoption.

 More specifically the Forum seeks to: